 Shared Servers – Hosting accounts that are pooled together on the same server.
 Good for domains that receive little traffic and don’t need lots of storage for content.
 Shared hosting is cheaper, and it can be a good start for websites in the beginning stage. ($3 to $10 per month)

 Dedicated Servers – Allows for just one client and their associated websites to be stored and run on a server solely for their use.
 Dedicated servers are typically more expensive and are faster at handling websites with large traffic volume and storage. ($70 to $800 per month)

 Best Web Hosting

-If a website is running smoothly (no downtime) and fast on a consistent basis, there should be no concern with the web hosting it is on.
-Because most people are not tech-savvy, they settle for hosting plans that are either too expensive for their use case or they are using a hosting plan that is not sufficient enough to keep up with the memory or traffic size of the website.
+If a website is running smoothly (no downtime) and fast consistently, there should be no concern with the web hosting.
+Because most people are not tech-savvy, they settle for hosting plans that are either too expensive for their use case, or they are using a hosting plan that is not sufficient to keep up with the memory or traffic size of the website.
 When switching to a better hosting provider, all it takes is changing the namespace server and zone files associated with the domain name.
 When it comes to price, having a dedicated server is not always the best option to having the best web hosting.
 Using a shared hosting plan will work just the same.

-As webmasters become more worried about ranking on search engines, they think they need the best and most expensive web hosting to achieve this feat.
-Use the following references below that best suits your needs.
+As web admins become more worried about ranking on search engines, they may think that they need the best and most expensive web hosting to achieve this feat.
+Use the following references below that best suit your needs.

 #1 for Dedicated Servers – Amazon (AWS)